"Let's not plan out our lives. Let's live."

 I was never very good at sports in my upbringing, but I always enjoyed its social aspect: At Cambridge, I was president of the college table tennis society, and captained a rowing boat.

 I started amateur road cycling in summer 2022, right after graduation.
-Now I mostly do 40-50km rides and completed my first 100km+ ride in early summer 2023.
+I mostly did 40-50km rides and completed my first 100km+ ride in early summer 2023.

 Food and Drinks

-At Yonder, part of our job is to test out all the nice restaurants around London, which I thoroughly enjoy.
+At Yonder, part of the job is to test out all the nice restaurants around London, which I thoroughly enjoy.

 Back in Cambridge we had these strange "formal dinners": students and fellows would suit up in academic gowns to sit in Hogwarts-style candle lit dining halls, and have ceremonies such as Latin graces and gong knocking to compensate the likely under-flavoured meals.